mircealungu/mircea/essays/devx-and-ai.md

 # The ...
 Unknown

 There are still many open questions:
+- How can these things be used by data scientists?
+They might stand to benefit more?
+In fact, I think people who code rarely, or have less experience, are exactly those who benefit most from a system that has seen all the code out there and derived patterns from it.
+Still when to use it, and when not to, needs to be studied.
 - **Will reading code become more important than writing code**?
 State of the art coding tools allow a part of the development flow to be switched from typing to inspecting generated code.
 - What is the **impact of this kind of generated code on the maintainability of systems**?
 Indeed, **maintenance** is the longest phase in the life of a system.
 These days we call it  software evolution exactly to acknowledge its importance and extent.
 	- We have no idea whether this patchwork of generated cobbled together will result in reliable and usable systems